manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Basic_usage.md

 # MATCH

-The `MATCH` clause allows to perform  full-text searches in text fields.
-The query string at input is [tokenized](../../Creating_a_table/NLP_and_tokenization/Data_tokenization.md) using same settings applied to the text during indexing.
-In addition to tokenization of input text, the query string supports a number of [full-text operators](../../Searching/Full_text_matching/Operators.md) that allow enforcing different rules on how keywords should provide a valid match.
+The `MATCH` clause allows for full-text searches in text fields.
+The input query string is [tokenized](../../Creating_a_table/NLP_and_tokenization/Data_tokenization.md) using the same settings applied to the text during indexing.
+In addition to the tokenization of input text, the query string supports a number of [full-text operators](../../Searching/Full_text_matching/Operators.md) that enforce various rules on how keywords should provide a valid match.

-The full-text match clauses can be combined with attribute [filters](../../Searching/Filters.md) as an AND boolean. **OR relation between full-text matches and attribute filters are not supported**.
+Full-text match clauses can be combined with attribute [filters](../../Searching/Filters.md) as an AND boolean. **OR relations between full-text matches and attribute filters are not supported**.

 The match query is always executed first in the filtering process, followed by the [attribute filters](../../Searching/Filters.md).
-The attribute filters are applied on the result set of the match query.
+The attribute filters are applied to the result set of the match query.
 A query without a match clause is called a fullscan.

 There must be at most one `MATCH()` in the `SELECT` clause.

-Using the [full-text query syntax](../../Searching/Full_text_matching/Operators.md) matching  is performed over all indexed text fields of a document, unless the expression requires to be match within a field (like phrase search) or limited by field operators.
+Using the [full-text query syntax](../../Searching/Full_text_matching/Operators.md), matching is performed across all indexed text fields of a document, unless the expression requires a match within a field (like phrase search) or is limited by field operators.

 ## SQL
 <!-- example Example_1 -->